Gnome-Lackey/quick-quick-bot/README.md

 ## Using Quick-Quick to Generate MCDM Warfare Units

-If you haven't heard of [_Strongholds & Followers_](https://shop.mcdmproductions.com/products/strongholds-followers-pdf) I highly recommend getting it.
+If you haven't heard of **Matt Colville's** [_Strongholds & Followers_](https://shop.mcdmproductions.com/products/strongholds-followers-pdf) I highly recommend getting it.
 It has a lot of great material to add to your campaign.
 That being said, one of the great things it brings to the table is a mechanic called warfare.
 This new feature brings war gaming to your 5e campaign by giving _units_ of troops to your player's.
 These units have stats, abilities, and characteristics that Quick-Quick can generate for you on the fly.
 In order to hastily order up a unit at random just type the following command.

 ```text
 !qq warfare